SusanWoodhouse/susanwoodhouse.github.io/README.md

 ## Skills

-I have a versatile and well rounded set of developer skills that are increasing daily which inlcude the following:
+I have a versatile and well rounded set of developer skills that are increasing daily which incude the following:

 - Languages: JavaScript, json
 - Front-End: HTML, CSS, JavaScript,